top of page

 This is a hybrid event, held both in-person and on Zoom.
 The Westchester County chapter of the AAUW presents LWVNYS Deputy Director Erica Smitka, who will speak about the NY-ERA, which will be on ballots statewide this fall.

-Saturday, February 24 at the Ruth Keeler Memorial Library in North Salem, 12-3 pm
+Ruth Keeler Library in North Salem, 12-3 pm

 The Keeler Library is at 276 Titicus Rd, North Salem, NY.
 For more information, contact LWVNEW